 upside down caterpillar of

 The 6 true legs on the thorax are retained through pupation and are transformed into the legs of the adult.
 However, in the metamorphosis, the all prolegs disappear.
-Also, one pair of true legs may disappear, so that many butterfly species have only four legs, for example:
+Also, one pair of true legs may have atrophied over the millenia through evolution, so that many butterfly species have only four legs, for example: